triplemcoder14/low_level_programming/README.md

-this is a readmefile for low-level programining in c
+This is a readme file for nested loops